VirtualPatientEngine/VPELeaderboard/README.md

     vpe-env\\Scripts\\activate     # For Windows
     ```

+3. **Install dependencies:**

+    ```bash
+    pip install -r requirements.txt
+    ```

 ## How To Add Your Models

-Follow the instructions in the How to Add Your Models section to contribute new models to the leaderboard.
+To contribute new models to the leaderboard, please follow the instructions in the  [How to Load and Contribute SBML Models](docs/data/loading_model.md) section.
+This guide provides the necessary steps for preparing and submitting your models, ensuring they are automatically validated and integrated into the leaderboard system via our CI/CD pipeline.

 ## Contributing

-We welcome contributions to AIAgents4Pharma!
-Here’s how you can help:
+We greatly appreciate your interest in contributing to VPELeaderboard.
+To get started, please follow the steps below:

-1. **Fork the repository**
+1. **Fork the repository** to create a personal copy of the project.
-2. **Create a new branch** for your feature (`git checkout -b feat/feature-name`)
+2. **Create a new branch** for your feature  or bug fix (`git checkout -b feat/feature-name`)
+3. **Implement the necessary changes** for your contribution.
-3. **Commit your changes** (`git commit -m 'feat: Add new feature'`)
+3. **Commit your changes** with a clear and concise message (`git commit -m 'feat: Add new feature'`)
-4. **Push to the branch** (`git push origin feat/feature-name`)
+4. **Push your changes** to your forked repository  (`git push origin feat/feature-name`)
-5. **Open a pull request** and reach out to any one of us below via Discussions:
+5. **Open a pull request** and engage with us via the Discussions tab to facilitate review.

-   _Note: We welcome all contributions, not just programming-related ones.
-Feel free to open bug reports, suggest new features, or participate as a beta tester.
-Your support is greatly appreciated!_
+   _Note: Please note: We welcome all types of contributions, not limited to programming.
+You are encouraged to submit bug reports, propose new features, or participate as a beta tester.
+We highly value your input and support._

 Please stay tuned for more information.